 Test Ahead of Time

-Most manufacturers of home hair dye kits recommend performing a patch test on your skin at least 24 hours before dyeing your hair.
+Most manufacturers of at-home hair color kits recommend performing a patch test on your skin at least 24 hours before coloring your hair at home.
 Home hair dye kits contain many chemicals that can potentially cause allergic reactions.
 You should never skip this step, even if you’ve dyed your hair many times before.

 If you’re trying a new shade, it’s also smart to perform a strand test.
 Mix up a little dye and apply it to a small piece of trimmed hair or to a small area of your hair that’s not easily noticeable.
 This will show you how well your hair will absorb the dye, and how long processing will take to achieve the color you want.